Age of Enlightenment: German states

 German music, sponsored by the upper classes, came of age under composers Johann Sebastian Bach, Joseph Haydn, and Wolfgang Amadeus Mozart.

 In remote Königsberg, Kant tried to reconcile rationalism and religious belief, individual freedom, and political authority.
 Kant's work contained basic tensions that would continue to shape German thought—and indeed all of European philosophy—well into the 20th century.
 German Enlightenment won the support of princes, aristocrats, and the middle classes, and it permanently reshaped the culture.
 However, there was a conservatism among the elites that warned against going too far.

-In the 1780s, Lutheran ministers Johann Heinrich Schulz and Karl Wilhelm Brumbey got in trouble with their preaching as they were attacked and ridiculed by Kant, Wilhelm Abraham Teller and others.
-In 1788, Prussia issued an "Edict on Religion" that forbade preaching any sermon that undermined popular belief in the Holy Trinity and the Bible.
-The goal was to avoid skepticism, deism, and theological disputes that might impinge on domestic tranquility.
+In 1788, Prussia issued an "Edict on Religion" that forbade preaching any sermon that undermined popular belief in the Holy Trinity or the Bible.
+The goal was to avoid theological disputes that might impinge on domestic tranquility.
 Men who doubted the value of Enlightenment favoured the measure, but so too did many supporters.
 German universities had created a closed elite that could debate controversial issues among themselves, but spreading them to the public was seen as too risky.
 This intellectual elite was favoured by the state, but that might be reversed if the process of the Enlightenment proved politically or socially destabilizing.

-Habsburg monarchy
+Austria

+During the 18th century, Austria was under Habsburg rule.
 The reign of Maria Theresa, the first Habsburg monarch to be considered influenced by the Enlightenment in some areas, was marked by a mix of enlightenment and conservatism.
 Her son Joseph II's brief reign was marked by this conflict, with his ideology of Josephinism facing opposition.
+Joseph II carried out numerous reforms in the spirit of the Enlightenment, which affected, for example, the school system, monasteries and the legal system.
 Emperor Leopold II, who was an early opponent of capital punishment, had a brief and contentious rule that was mostly marked by relations with France.
 Similarly, Emperor Francis II's rule was primarily marked by relations with France.

+The ideas of the Enlightenment also appeared in literature and theater works.
+Joseph von Sonnenfels was an important representative.
+In music, Austrian musicians such as Joseph Haydn and Wolfgang Amadeus Mozart were associated with the Enlightenment.

+Hungary

+The Hungarian Enlightenment emerged during the 18th century, while Hungary was part of the Habsburg Empire.
+The Hungarian Enlightenment is usually said to have begun in 1772 and was greatly influenced by French Enlightenment (through Vienna).

+Romania

+The Romanian Enlightenment emerged during the 18th century across the three major historical regions inhabited by Romanians: Transylvania, Wallachia, and Moldavia.
+At that time, Transylvania was in the Habsburg Empire while Wallachia and Moldavia were vassals of the Ottoman Empire.

+The Transylvanian Enlightenment was represented by the Transylvanian School, a group of thinkers who promoted a cultural revival and rights for Romanians (who were marginalized by the Habsburgs).

+The Wallachian Enlightenment was represented by such figures as Dinicu Golescu (1777–1830), while the Moldavian Englightenment was headed by prince Dimitrie Cantemir (1673-1723).